 Bill Russell Bio And Facts

 William Felton Russell (more commonly known as Bill) was an extraordinary basketball player who played in the NBA from 1956 to 1969.
-He was known for his intimidating defense, leadership, and winning resume, as his teams won almost every year he played for them.
-He won a total of 11 championships in the 13 seasons he played, including 8 in a row from 1959-1966.
+He was known for his intimidating defense, leadership, and winning resume, as his teams won a championship almost every year he played for them.
+He won a total of 11 NBA Championships in the 13 seasons he played in the league, including eight in a row from 1959-1966.
 He also won two NCAA National Championships with the University of San Francisco.

 While Russell wasn’t necessarily a prolific scorer (only averaged 15.1 points per game for his career) he was an outstanding defender and leader.
 Russell was even made a player coach, starting in 1966, until his retirement in 1969.

 On top of being a great player, Bill Russell has always been a civil rights activist.
-Being an African-American playing in the notoriously racist city of Boston, as well as in a league dominated by white players at the time, becoming an activist was something Russell was extremely passionate about.
+Being an African-American playing in the city of Boston, as well as in a league dominated by white players at the time, becoming an activist was something Russell was extremely passionate about.
 Bill Russell passed away peacefully on July 31st, 2022 and received an outpour of support from the NBA community and fans around the world.